 Like an arbor, a pergola can be freestanding or connected to a house on at least one side.
 Often built over a patio or deck as a shade structure, pergolas are based on a similar post-and-beam construction as arbors.
 When attached to a house, a pergola will extend from the roof, creating a shaded space that connects the house and garden.

 A freestanding pergola can be identified by having four or more posts or columns.
 It supports a roof that is traditionally flat, with beams left alone in one direction or topped with cross beams or slats.

 An arbor also has an open roof, which can be flat or arched.

 Click Play to Learn the Difference Between Arbors and Pergolas

 The Difference Between an Arbor and a Gazebo

 Arbors and gazebos are both garden structures that provide shade from the sun and shelter during cool evenings.
-Both offer a place to sit, relax, and enjoy the garden, a view, or entertain.
+Both offer a place to sit, relax, and enjoy the garden as well as a view or place to entertain.
 If planned and positioned well, these two structures can link a house to the landscape, help direct foot traffic, frame a great view, or hide an unsightly one.

-Conversely, an arbor features more open framework on its walls and roof, and often has vines growing up its sides and overhead.
+Conversely, an arbor features a more open framework on its walls and roof and often has vines growing up its sides and overhead.